 - Read Mystery novels and try to anticipate the killer or thief, before reading the climax.
-This will enhance your memorisation and inferring capability.
+This will enhance your memorization and inferring capability.

-- Participate in speaking competitions such as Debates, Just a minute speeches as these events teach you how to handle brainstorms, and analyse the situation promptly.
+- Participate in speaking competitions such as Debates, Just a minute speeches as these events teach you how to handle brainstorms, and analyze the situation promptly.

 Frequently Asked Questions